KhronosGroup/Vulkan-Loader/docs/LoaderInterfaceArchitecture.md

 appropriate dispatch table entry for the object they are given.
-Additionally, for functions in the instance call chain, the loader has an additional function, called a *terminator*, which is called after all enabled layers to marshall the appropriate information to all available implementations.
+Additionally, for functions in the instance call chain, the loader has an additional function, called a *terminator*, which is called after all enabled layers to marshall the appropriate information to all available drivers.

 #### Instance Call Chain Example